Hosea1989/BluePrint-to-Success/Blueprint to Success/Software_Development.md

 ### Practice Suggestions
 - Start a blog using WordPress or Medium.
 - Build a portfolio by contributing to open-source projects on GitHub.
+- Participate in coding challenges on platforms like LeetCode or HackerRank.
+- Attend hackathons to collaborate on projects and network with peers.
+- Create a GitHub repository to showcase your projects and code samples.

 ## Additional Resources
 - **📚 Books**: